Huguitis/aoi.js-documentation/src/other/events/onGuildJoin.md

 ---
-title: onMessageDelete
+title: onGuildJoin
-description: Emitted whenever a message is deleted.
+description: Emitted whenever the bot joins a guild.
-id: onMessageDelete
+id: onGuildJoin
 ---

-This event will be emitted whenever a message is deleted.
+This event will be emitted whenever the bot joins a guild.

 ```javascript
 const { AoiClient, LoadCommands } = require("aoi.js");